 - Read, discuss and criticize population-related intermediate-level scientific articles.

 - Have an introductory insight on how to start a new research project on population issues.

 |Continuous assessment||Partial exams||General exam|

-Written exams include a number of essay-style questions.
-Exams will cover all topics of the course.
-Material covered in the lectures (including slides) k and other set readings may be included in exams.
+Exams: written exams include essay-style questions.
+Exams cover all the topics of the course.
+Material covered in the lectures, in the textbook and other set readings may be included in the exam.

-Readings will be listed in the detailed syllabus of the courses.
+- Readings are listed in the detailed syllabus of the courses.

-All course materials, including slides and readings, will be posted on Blackboard in advance of each lecture.
-A set of non-compulsory additional readings will also be distributed.
+- All course materials, including slides and readings, are posted on Bboard in advance of each lecture.
+A set of non-compulsory additional readings also are distributed.